jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 CVs are associated with content objects in the following ways:

+- REFERENCE WORKS: for consultation, not comprehensive reading
+    - Dictionary:
+        - A collection of words in one or more specific languages, often arranged alphabetically, which may include information on definitions, usage, etymologies, phonetics, pronunciations, translation, etc.
+        - A book of words in one language with their equivalents in another, sometimes known as a lexicon.
+    - Lexicon: The ‘catalog’ of a language’s words, which together with a ‘grammar’ constitutes the language.
+    - Thesaurus:
+    - Encyclopedia: A type of reference work or compendium holding a comprehensive summary of information from either all branches of knowledge or a particular branch of knowledge.
+    - Bibliography:
+    - Catalog:
+    - Gazetteer: A gazetteer is a geographical dictionary or directory used in conjunction with a map or atlas.
+They typically contain information concerning the geographical makeup, social statistics and physical features of a country, region, or continent.
+    - Directory: A listing of information for location/navigation; e.g. business direcfory, telephone directory, web directory
+    - Almanacs
+    - Catalogs
 - INDEXING: saying what something is about in maximalist fashion, identifying what’s discussed and where it’s discussed; using controlled vocabulary, thesaurus, authority file; using an indexing language with indexing terms
     - vs KEYWORDS: words that emerge as important from a content object
     - vs TAGGING: saying what something is about in summary fashion, with keywords; also allows for grassroots view of what something’s about